 Academic problems: Students who have a noticeable decline in their academic performance may be feeling overwhelmed with other areas of their lives.
 Some students come to classes with difficulty concentrating, completing assignments, or performing well on exams.

 Behavior Assessment and Intervention Team

-The Behavior Assessment and Intervention Team reviews behavioral incidents and ensures a systematic response to students whose behavior may be disruptive or harmful to themselves or the UT Dallas community and to assist in protecting the health, safety, and welfare of students and other members of the UT Dallas community.
+The Behavior Assessment and Intervention Team (BAIT) reviews behavioral incidents and ensures a systematic response to students whose behavior may be disruptive or harmful to themselves or the UT Dallas community.
+The team assists in protecting the health, safety, and welfare of students and other members of the UT Dallas community.